Jacqueline-Wen/cs6120-AdvCompilers-Tasks/Task4/discussion_post.md

 ##### Hardest Part
 The hardest part of this assignment was being able to implement the dataflow logic cleanly in C++ without having the convenience of high-level set operations.
 The algorithm requres frequent unions and replacements, which would have been pretty straightforward with sets.
 Instead, we had to carefully manage these operations with vectors and maps.

+##### Michelin Star
+We believe we deserve a michelin star because our implementation is correct, robust, and well-tested.
+We handled the complexity of dataflow analysis in C++ and validated our work across an array of diverse benchmarks.